CognitiveModeling/priorinference/README.md

 ### Experiment 1
 #### _Inferring preferences_
-The goal of Experiment 1 is to check the inferences of the pragmatic speaker having observed that a listener selects some objects in response to an utterance u.
+The goal of Experiment 1 is to check the inferences of the pragmatic speaker having observed that a listener selects some objects in response to an utterance _u_.
 Is it possible to draw inferences about the most likely preferences the listener had when making her choice?
 Can this inference process be modeled by our RSA model—that is, by recursive Bayesian inference?

 #### Task
 Participants were presented with a series of reference game scenarios modeled after Figure 1 from (Frank & Goodman, 2012).
 Each scenario featured two people (simulated speaker and listener) and three objects.
 The sets of objects used could vary along three dimensions (shape, texture and color).
 The speaker produced a single-word utterance (e.g. “cloud”) to refer to one of the objects and the listener picked one of the objects in response.
 Experiment participants were told that the listener might have a preference for certain object features: For example, she might prefer clouds over squares, or red things over green things.
 The participants’ task was to infer those preferences by adjusting the sliders for each of the features after observing the speaker’s utterance and the listener’s object choice.